= Terrestrial and o = International terrestrial events in local time;

 2034

-NET Dec — JUICE, Ganymede Orbit: ESA Jupiter Icy moons Explorer (JUICE) expected to achieve Ganymede elliptical orbit insertion this month.
+NET Dec — JUICE, Ganymede Orbit: ESA Jupiter Icy Moons Explorer (JUICE) expected to achieve Ganymede elliptical orbit insertion this month.

 2035